A woman looking possibly looking at her good investments in real estate on laptop.

 Many people assume the Federal Reserve (the Fed) sets mortgage rates.
 They don’t, but the Federal Reserve does influence rates.
 The Fed controls short-term interest rates by increasing them or decreasing them based on the state of the economy.
 While mortgage rates aren’t directly tied to the Fed rates, when the Fed rate changes, the prime rate for mortgages usually follows suit shortly afterward.

 The Federal Reserve manages short-term interest rates to control the money supply.
 When the economy is struggling, the Fed lowers rates.
-These are not the rates given to consumers, but the rates at which banks can borrow money to lend to consumers.
+These aren’t the rates given to consumers, but the rates at which banks can borrow money to lend to consumers.

-When the Fed decides they need to tighten up the money supply, they raise the Fed rate.
-While this doesn’t directly increase mortgage rates, eventually, banks and lenders must do the same to keep up with their costs to borrow money from the Fed.
+When the Fed decides they need to make adjustments to stabilize inflation, stimulate economic growth or manage asset bubbles, they raise the Fed rate.
+While this doesn’t directly increase mortgage rates, eventually, banks and lenders must adjust to keep up with their costs to borrow money from the Fed.

 The Bond Market